-Appeal against redundancy
+Appeal a redundancy decision

 You can appeal against being made redundant if you believe you were unfairly selected or your employer did not follow a fair redundancy process.